 Diagnostic evaluation, psychological testing, and psychotherapy services can be eligible for reimbursement with a flexible spending account (FSA), health savings account (HSA), and health reimbursement account (HRA).

-Several health plans include out-of-network benefits that help to pay for the care you get from health providers who do not accept certain insurance plans.
-Usually, a person pays more of a percentage of the cost, but they get some of the cost covered so they can receive the care from the provider they prefer.
-We easily and routinely provide “superbill” itemized statements for insurance reimbursements.
-We are happy to provide you with a superbill receipt, but we cannot guarantee reimbursement by your insurance company.
+Several health plans include out-of-network benefits that help to pay for the care you get from health providers who do not accept specific insurance plans.
+Usually, a person spends more of a percentage of the cost, but they get some of the cost covered to receive the care from the provider they prefer.
+We efficiently and routinely provide “superbill” itemized statements for insurance reimbursements.
+We are happy to provide you with a superbill receipt, but we cannot guarantee a refund from your insurance company.
 Contact your insurance company to verify your specific out-of-network benefits.

 A superbill is a billing statement for insurance reimbursement that is an itemized form created by healthcare providers and given to clients outlining specific information about the assessment and psychotherapy services rendered and the payments made.
 We securely email superbill statements to our clients (or their legal guardian) upon request.